felipenmartins/Arduino-Processing-Serial-Communication/README.md

 # How to use the examples

+First of all, you will need an Arduino board, a computer with Processing 2 or 3 installed, and a USB cable.

-To use the examples you need to upload the .ino code to the Arduino and run the corresponding .pde code to Processing.
-For example, if you load the code "Arduino_Processing_01.ino" to the Arduino, you need to run the code "Processing_Arduino_01.pde" in Processing.
-There are three pairs with increasing complexity (from the simplest 01 to the more complex 03).
+To use the examples you need to upload the `.ino` code to the Arduino and run the corresponding `.pde` code to Processing.
+For example, if you load the code `Arduino_Processing_01.ino` to the Arduino, you need to run the code `Processing_Arduino_01.pde` in Processing.
+There are three pairs with increasing complexity (from the simplest _01 to the more complex _03).

 Make sure the Arduino is connected to the computer via a USB cable.
 Open Processing and run the corresponding code.